Thermal and quantum fluctuations in extended Kitaev-Yao-Lee spin-orbital model: Classical Monte Carlo simulation

 From now on, we omit the $JS^2$ unit.
 The total energy is $\epsilon_{\rm SS \times AFO} \times 3N$, since there are $3N$ bonds where $N$ is the total number of unit cells.

 For the Kitaev phase with the AFO order when $a=0$ and $b>0$, the energy $\epsilon_K$ per bond is the product of the classical Kitaev spin liquid \cite{Baskaran_PRB2008} times the AFO order, given by

-Typical ground state configurations of the classical Kitaev model are the so-called Cartesian states with $\langle {\bf S}_i \cdot {\bf S}_j \rangle = S^2/3$ per bond since only one minimum bond energy is satisfied in a unit cell, while the other two are zero, as shown in Fig. \ref{Fig2}.
+{ Since the orbital sector has the trivial AFO order, only the spin ground state manifold is considered.} Typical ground state configurations of the classical Kitaev spin model are the so-called Cartesian states with $\langle {\bf S}_i \cdot {\bf S}_j \rangle = S^2/3$ per bond since only one minimum bond energy is satisfied in a unit cell, while the other two are zero, as shown in Fig. \ref{Fig2}.
 There are $2.76^{N}$ ways to construct Cartesian states.
-In addition, infinitely many more ground states exist that interpolate any two Cartesian states \cite{Baskaran_PRB2008, Chandra_PRE2010, Rousochatzakis_2024}.
-The Kitaev phase here has the same ground state manifold in spin space times the trivial AFO order.
+In addition, infinitely many more ground states exist that interpolate any two Cartesian states \cite{Baskaran_PRB2008, Chandra_PRE2010, Rouso2024RoPP}.

 When $b=0$, we observe the YL phase when $a=0$ and the NP when $a>0$, with the energies per bond given by

 Clearly, $\epsilon_{\mathrm{YL}}=\epsilon_{\mathrm{K}}=\epsilon_\mathrm{NP}$ when $a=0$ and $b=0$, which means that they all have the same energy and belong to the YL ground state manifold.
 It is important to note that the zero-temperature phase diagram is different from that in Ref. \cite{Churchill_npjQM2025}.
 We believe the temperature used in the previous study was not sufficiently low, so finite-temperature effects were included.
 Next, we study the degeneracies of the YL phase and the NP.